Beijing Airport Guide

 - Langham Place - (1 minutes from the airport) Free airport shuttle runs 24 hours a day: Terminal 3, go to 2nd lane of Gate No. 5, ground floor, runs every 20 mins.
 Terminals 1 & 2 go to Gate No. 3, ground floor of T2, runs every 30 mins.

 To see more options there is a list of hotels near Beijing Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.

 - ATMs / Cash Machines - Yes.
 Available through the landside and airside sections of the terminals.

-- Baggage Carts - available free of charge.
+- Baggage Carts - Available throughout the airport for use, free of charge.

 - Banking - Bank of China, China Construction Bank, and Agricultural Bank operate full-service branches on the 2nd and 4th floors of Terminal 3.
 Hours: 9:00AM - 5:00PM.